srgio-es/teamcenter-mcp-server/memory-bank/activeContext.md

    - Standardize error codes across the application

 3. **Testing Coverage**:
-   - Limited automated tests
+   - Initial tests implemented but coverage is not comprehensive
-   - Need to add more comprehensive test coverage
+   - Need to add more tests for edge cases and error scenarios
    - Plan to implement integration tests with mock Teamcenter server
    - Add unit tests for utility functions and core logic